Call of Duty: Black Ops II: Sales and revenue

 Activision reported Black Ops II grossed over $500 million in its first 24 hours, making it the biggest entertainment launch of all time until the record was surpassed by Grand Theft Auto V in September 2013.
 It is the fourth year in a row that the Call of Duty series has broken the same record.
 2011's Call of Duty: Modern Warfare 3 grossed $400 million on one full day; 2010's Call of Duty: Black Ops grossed $360 million on day one; in 2009, Call of Duty: Modern Warfare 2 brought in $310 million.
 By November 24, 2012, it had sold more than 7.5 million copies in the United States.

 Black Ops II went on to gross $1 billion in the first 15 days of availability, beating Modern Warfare 3's record of the first 16 days.
 On November 5, 2013, IGN confirmed that the game sold 24.2 million copies, making it the third highest-selling game in the series, behind 2010's Black Ops, and 2011's Modern Warfare 3.

-Lawsuit
+Lawsuits

 In July 2014, Manuel Noriega sued Activision for lost profits from the use of his likeness in the game.
 He also claims that his inclusion translated to higher sales of Black Ops II.
 Noriega makes an appearance in the Cold War portions of the game and aids the primary antagonist.
 The suit sought compensation for lost profits and damages for his depiction as a "kidnapper, murderer, and enemy of the state" in the game.
 On October 28, the Los Angeles court dismissed the lawsuit, ruling that Noriega's inclusion was protected under free speech laws.

 The publisher, Activision, was also sued in a French court by family members of Jonas Savimbi, who thought his portrayal in the game was inaccurate, saying he was portrayed as a "barbarian".
 Three of his children wanted 1 million euros for damages.
 The French court dismissed the case in 2016.
+Savimbi appears early on in the game, leading UNITA rebels during a fictitious engagement of Operation Alpha Centauri.